 The second principle was born abroad, though from a seed sown by Johann Bernoulli, a vocal Leibnizian.
 It was this: the virtual work of the applied forces on a system in equilibrium vanishes.
-His friend, Varignon, made it public and used it to outline a statics of rigid bodies, in Nouvelle Mécanique, ou Statique (1725: 176).
+His friend, Varignon, made it public and used it to suggest a statics of rigid bodies, in Nouvelle Mécanique, ou Statique.
 Another seed was planted by d'Alembert in his great dynamical treatises of the 1740s.
 To find equations of motion for constrained systems, he reasoned as follows.
 The motions acquired in fact by the system do not coincide with the motions impressed on it by the external causes; some impressed motion is lost to the constraints.
-To find the acquired motions, i.e. the actual accelerations, d'Alembert proposed a heuristic: the acquired motions, if their sign were reversed, would balance the impressed motions.
-That is, if all these motions were given to the dynamical system at issue, it would be in equilibrium.
-At this point, it can be handled with the tools of statics.
-To
+To find the acquired motions, i.e. the actual accelerations, d'Alembert proposed a heuristic: the acquired motions, if their sign were reversed, would balance the impressed motion